Cahuenga Parkway

 Originally posted on BricksPicks.com in 2018

 “My king, something has been created that no one has created before.”
 So wrote Enheduanna, an Akkadian priestess of the 23rd century BC, in her collection of Sumerian hymns, Exaltation of Inana.
 Much of it has survived, in fragments, and there are several English translations, yet in each her poetry comes through.
-Enheduanna was a gifted writer, a great writer, in a written language not yet designed for florid prose.
+Enheduanna was a gifted writer, a great writer, writing when written language was not yet designed for expansive prose.
+She invented creative writing.
+She invented writing for the sake of writing.
+This was something that no one had created before, as she told her king Rimush (king of Akkad, Kish, Sumer and the Universe, son of Sargon the Great) in the 2270s BC, etching the thoughts into mud tablets with a stylus.
 Nor was cuneiform just something one could dash off quick thoughts with.
-But she managed both, in beauty and verbosity, and her works were held in esteem long past her lifetime for a thousand or more years.
+But she managed to do so, in beauty beauty and verbosity.
 She was the first, it seems, who showed the civilizations of the Fertile Crescent just what a truly beautiful thing the written word could be:

 On the wide and silent plain, darkening the bright daylight, she turns midday into darkness.
 People look upon each other in anger, they look for combat.
 Their shouting disturbs the plain, it weighs on the pasture and the waste land.
 Her howling is like Iškur’s and makes the flesh of all the lands tremble.
 No one can oppose her murderous battle — who rivals her?
 No one can look at her fierce fighting, the speeding carnage.
 Engulfing water, raging, sweeping over the earth, she leaves nothing behind.